Skip to content

 Cocaine is a powerfully addictive stimulant drug extracted from coca leaves native to South America and was originally developed as a painkiller.
 It is most often sniffed; the powder is absorbed into the bloodstream through nasal tissues, it can also be ingested or rubbed into the gums.
-To absorb the drug rapidly, abusers inject it – this substantially increases the risk of overdose.
+To absorb the drug rapidly, people with substance use disorder inject it – this substantially increases the risk of overdose.
 Inhaling as smoke or vapor speeds absorption with less risk than injecting.

 Popular street names include Aunt Nora, Bernice, binge, blow, bump, C, Candy, Charlie, coke, crack, dust, flake, mojo, nose candy, paradise, rock, snow, toot and white.
 The term crack, which is the street name given to freebase cocaine, refers to the crackling sound heard when the mixture is smoked.